Private company limited by shares

 - 2018 AEOI

 Tax residency – Companies managed and controlled within Singapore are deemed to be tax resident in Singapore.
-Management and control’s place is usually where the board of directors’ meetings are held.
+Management and control’s place is usually where the board of directors’ meetings is held.

 Basis - Corporate income tax is levied on income accrued or derived from Singapore and income remitted or deemed remitted to Singapore.